Alpine, California: Climate

 Average January temperatures range from the low 60s in the day to the low 40s at night.
 Average July temperatures range from upper 80s to the low 90s in the day to the low 60s at night.
 Highs of over 105 F in the summer and lows of under 35 F in the winter are occasional, particularly in the northern section of Alpine, on the slopes of Viejas Mountain.

 Snowfall is very rare within the town of Alpine, with trace amounts falling once out of every two to three winters.
 However, light snow commonly falls each winter at elevations above 3,000 ft.

 Demographics

-2010
+Alpine first appeared as an unincorporated community in the 1960 U.S. census; and as a census-designated place in the 1980 United States census.

+2020 census

-At the 2010 census Alpine had a population of 14,236.
+The 2020 United States census reported that Alpine had a population of 14,696.
 The population density was 548.6 PD/sqmi.
-The racial makeup of Alpine was 12,424 (87.3%) White, 167 (1.2%) African American, 222 (1.6%) Native American, 319 (2.2%) Asian, 39 (0.3%) Pacific Islander, 576 (4.0%) from other races, and 489 (3.4%) from two or more races.
-Hispanic or Latino of any race were 2,081 persons (14.6%).
+The racial makeup of Alpine was 76.0% White, 1.7% African American, 1.3% Native American, 2.2% Asian, 0.4% Pacific Islander, 6.6% from other races, and 11.8% from two or more races.
+Hispanic or Latino of any race were 18.3% of the population.

-The census reported that 14,098 people (99.0% of the population) lived in households, 136 (1.0%) lived in non-institutionalized group quarters, and 2 (0%) were institutionalized.
+The census reported that 99.0% of the population lived in households and 1.0% lived in non-institutionalized group quarters.

-There were 5,248 households, 1,932 (36.8%) had children under the age of 18 living in them, 3,120 (59.5%) were opposite-sex married couples living together, 515 (9.8%) had a female householder with no husband present, 268 (5.1%) had a male householder with no wife present.
-There were 283 (5.4%) unmarried opposite-sex partnerships, and 39 (0.7%) same-sex married couples or partnerships.
-1,048 households (20.0%) were one person and 433 (8.3%) had someone living alone who was 65 or older.
-The average household size was 2.69.
-There were 3,903 families (74.4% of households); the average family size was 3.09.

-The age distribution was 3,403 people (23.9%) under the age of 18, 1,164 people (8.2%) aged 18 to 24, 3,133 people (22.0%) aged 25 to 44, 4,583 people (32.2%) aged 45 to 64, and 1,953 people (13.7%) who were 65 or older.
-The median age was 41.9 years.
-For every 100 females, there were 97.8 males.
-For every 100 females age 18 and over, there were 94.6 males.

-There were 5,536 housing units at an average density of 206.7 per square mile, of the occupied units 3,597 (68.5%) were owner-occupied and 1,651 (31.5%) were rented.
-The homeowner vacancy rate was 2.0%; the rental vacancy rate was 6.3%.
-9,935 people (69.8% of the population) lived in owner-occupied housing units and 4,163 people (29.2%) lived in rental housing units.